Managing an ageing workforce in your business

 Starting conversations early with employees about their retirement plans and changing life-work aspirations will help you to retain ageing workers for as long as possible.
 Regular conversations with employees about what they want from their current and future working lives are crucial because changes to life expectancy, and pensions are changing how people plan their lives.

-But starting the conversation around age can be one that goes right to the heart of an organisation’s diversity and talent strategies.
+Starting the conversation around age can be one that goes right to the heart of an organisation’s diversity and talent strategies.
 Conversations about your recruitment, retention and retirement culture now can lead to a happier and more robust workforce for the future.

 Find out more about retaining staff by improving your workplace here and get tips for making your staff feel appreciated here.